 If you have severe injuries, you may seek damages for complications like depression, anxiety, mental anguish, chronic pain, scarring and disfigurement, or loss of a limb or bodily function.

 Union City DUI Car Accident Lawyer Near Me 404-214-2001

 Wrongful Death Compensation

 Georgia allows a surviving spouse, children, or parents (in that order) to seek compensation for a loved one’s wrongful death.
 Surviving family members can pursue awards for the loss of their loved one’s wages, benefits, and services, as well as the loss of their companionship, advice, and support.

 The deceased’s estate can recoup losses associated with the deceased’s final medical care, funeral and burial costs, and other necessary expenses arising from their injury and death.

-Whatever damages may be available to you, understand that every accident case is different.
+Whatever damages may be available to you, a Union City wrongful death lawyer will help you understand that every accident case is different.
 How much your case is worth depends on factors including your age, the severity of your injuries, the extent of your pain and suffering, and your out-of-pocket expenses.
 Another factor that may impact your case is the type/amount of insurance coverage the liable party carries.

 Click to contact our DUI Car Accidents lawyers today

 How Long You Have to File a Case in the State of Georgia

 If your case goes to civil court, it is bound by the statute of limitations.
 According to O.C.G.A. § 9-3-33, you generally have two years to file a personal injury or wrongful death lawsuit.